wasabipesto/beehive/src/media/index.md

 - Enjoyability: Did I like playing/watching/reading this?
 Was it fun, did it keep me engaged?
 Often a low bar.
 - Effect: How much of an effect did this work have on me?
 Do I often return to the concepts, or want to re-watch it over again?
 Sometimes I come back after a few months to adjust this as time passes.

+Below I've broken out my rating on each scale (plus averages) for each type of media.

 ```js
 function rating_histogram(type, category) {
   var series = media.all